19 February – 24 March

 At Malergården we have a friends association.
 You can read more about the association, as well as which other associations can be found at Museum Vestsjælland's other departments, by clicking on the link below.

-For both children and adults.
+The time slot is for both children and adults.